ret2basic/ret2basic/README.md

 ### I do computer security research

-- 🤖 Pwn and Crypto (and Web, still learning)
+- I am a CTF player.
-- 🚩 Play CTFs regularly
+- I do Pwn and Crypto (and Web, still learning).

 ### 2021 goals: